 - Sick leave "buy back" program for leave accumulated over a set number of hours (non-exempt only).

 - Major medical health plan (only full-time employees (30 or more Hrs/Week) are eligible).

 - Employer funded retirement with the County paying half the cost.

 - Up to twelve paid holidays (depends upon the calendar year and Commissioners Court)

-- Cafeteria Plan (IRC Section 125 Flexible Compensation Plan)
+- Cafeteria Plan (IRS Section 125 Flexible Compensation Plan)